BeamNG/BeamNG-MATLAB-Simulink-integration/docs/source/simulink/fundamentals.md

 ![BeamNG Multithreading](../media/1_BeamNG_Multithreading.png)

-This pictures shows a simplified overview of this, where the physics steps are shown to be running concurrently with various other processes.
+This picture shows a simplified overview of this, where the physics steps are shown to be running concurrently with various other processes.
-In particular in this picutre two cases are hilighted:
+In particular in this picture two cases are highlighted:

 * In frame 1 (left), we have the case where the physics steps are computed earlier than the work being performed on the other concurrent threads.